 Drugs, alcohol, sex, and other behaviors can become problematic for some people and deadly to others.
 My approach is to assess the level of dependence and dysfunction caused by the substance use or addictive behavior and to understand its role in the patient’s life.
 Abstinence, though sometimes necessary, is not always possible with certain behaviors, and so my goal is to help the patient determine the options that cause the least amount of harm while learning healthier behaviors over time.
 Sessions are 45 minutes in length and occur one to three times a week.

 Couples seek counseling for many reasons, including communication problems, sexual issues, and disagreements about relationship and life goals.
 I work with couples to improve the framework of their relationship by teaching more progressive communication skills and fostering mutual recognition of each partner’s needs.
 Couples sessions are 60 minutes in length and generally occur once a week.

 Do you offer a free consultation?

 Yes.
-I offer a face-to-face meeting at no cost to discuss your treatment goals and how we could work together.
+I offer an in-person or video consultation at no cost to discuss your treatment goals and how we could work together.